Call the Shellfish Biotoxin Hotline before harvesting

-The Oregon Department of Agriculture's (ODA) shellfish biotoxin hotline is toll free and is updated immediately when shellfish biotoxins reach the alert level.
-The hotline is your best source for up-to-date clam, crab, and mussel closure information.
-For information on recreational licenses, rules and limits, please visit the Oregon Department of Fish and Wildlife.
+The Oregon Department of Agriculture's (ODA) shellfish biotoxin hotline is toll free and is updated as soon as shellfish biotoxins reach the closure limit.
+The hotline is the best source for up-to-date clam, crab, and mussel biotoxin closure information.
+For information on sport licenses, seasons, rules and limits, please visit the Oregon Department of Fish and Wildlife.

-harvest shellfish and crab that is safe to eat.
-Always check harvest conditions before collecting
+This page tells you where you can sport harvest shellfish and crab that is safe to eat.
+Always check biotoxin openings and closures before collecting

 Razor clams

-The recreational harvest of razor clams is CLOSED from Cape Blanco, north of Port Orford, to the California border for elevated levels of the marine biotoxin domoic acid.
+The sport harvest of razor clams is CLOSED from Cape Blanco to the California border for high levels of the marine biotoxin domoic acid.

-The recreational harvest of razor clams is OPEN from the Columbia River to Cape Blanco.
 See the link below for biotoxin results data for mussels and clams.
-Re-opening beaches for recreational harvest after a biotoxin closure requires two separate samples with toxin results below the closure limit.
+Re-opening beaches for sport harvest after a biotoxin closure requires two samples in a row with toxin results below the closure limit.
 These samples must be at least one week apart.

 Mussels